 .
 This plugin will add a Trefis button to your Wordpress toolbar that allows you to quickly insert any Trefis chart.

-Embedding your own forecasts using Trefis charts is simple.
+Embedding your own forecasts using Trefis charts is simple (Trefis covered companies only).
 See how within the Your Forecasts Widget section of the Trefis Chart Widgets Page

 Trefis PDF Reports